hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Result and Working Process

-The ARM processor simulator allows the execution of ARM instructions.
-Upon running the program with a file containing ARM instructions, the program will read the instructions, execute them one by one, and display the register state after each instruction.
+The ARM processor simulator is a practical tool designed to execute ARM instructions and provide a clear view of the internal workings of an ARM processor.
+Given a file with ARM instructions, the simulator executes these instructions in sequence, updating and displaying the state of seven registers after each operation.

-To use the simulator, follow the usage instructions mentioned above.
-The simulator supports various ARM instructions, such as MOV, ADD, SUB, AND, ORR, EOR, XOR, LSL, LSR, and ASR.
-Each instruction can have operands and produces results that affect the register state.
-The simulator updates the register values and the status flags (N, Z, C, V) accordingly.
+To use the simulator, simply follow the provided usage instructions.
+The simulator can handle a variety of ARM instructions, including MOV, ADD, SUB, AND, ORR, XOR, LSL, LSR, and ASR.
+The software efficiently updates the register values and status flags (N, Z, C, V) in response to each instruction, providing a comprehensive view of the execution process.

-During the development process, the ARM processor simulator was implemented using the C++ programming language.
-The `ARMProcessor` class represents the processor and contains member functions to execute different types of ARM instructions.
-Additional classes, such as `CSPR` and `Register`, were created to handle the Current Program Status Register and general-purpose registers, respectively.
+Developed using C++, the simulator leverages the power of object-oriented programming.
+The `ARMProcessor` class serves as the core, handling the processor's functionalities.
+The `CSPR` and `Register` classes manage the Current Program Status Register and seven general-purpose registers, respectively.

-The implementation followed the assignment requirements and involved parsing the instructions from a file, validating the registers and operands, performing the corresponding operations, updating the register values and status flags, and displaying the register state after each instruction.
+The development process was anchored on a set of specific assignment requirements.
+These included parsing instructions from a file, validating the registers and operands, executing the operations, updating the register values and status flags, and displaying the register state after each instruction.

-Throughout the development process, proper error handling and exception handling were implemented to ensure the stability and reliability of the simulator.
-Invalid instructions, registers, or operands are detected, and appropriate error messages are displayed.
+The simulator places a high emphasis on error handling.
+Invalid instructions, registers, or operands are identified, and the user is informed through clear error messages.
+This focus on error handling enhances the reliability and stability of the simulator.

-The simulator was tested with various sets of ARM instructions to verify its correctness and accuracy.
-The register state was carefully tracked after each instruction execution to ensure that the results match the expected behavior.
+The simulator was tested extensively using various sets of ARM instructions.
+This testing process verified the accuracy and reliability of the simulator by ensuring that the register state after each instruction execution matched expected outcomes.

-The project followed good coding practices, including modular design, encapsulation, and code reusability.
-The code is organized into separate files based on their functionality, promoting maintainability and readability.
-Comments are included throughout the code to explain the purpose and functionality of the different sections.
+The project adheres to good coding practices such as modular design, encapsulation, and code reusability.
+The code is organized into separate files based on functionality, facilitating maintainability and readability.
+Comments are incorporated throughout the code to provide context and explain functionality.

-In conclusion, this ARM processor simulator provides a practical tool to understand and simulate the execution of ARM instructions.
-It can be used for educational purposes or as a reference for understanding processor architectures.
-The simulator demonstrates the process of parsing instructions, executing operations, and updating register states, while adhering to good coding practices and error handling techniques.
+In conclusion, the ARM processor simulator is a useful tool for understanding the execution of ARM instructions.
+It is suitable for educational use or as a reference for studying processor architectures.
+The simulator demonstrates the parsing of instructions, execution of operations, and updating of register states, all while maintaining high coding standards and robust error handling.